S.Korea looks to end COVID restrictions despite record surge in cases, deaths

-The Korea Disease Control and Prevention Agency said the highly infectious Omicron variant was driving the record wave of infections and while a public survey revealed many expected to catch the virus, few feared serious health consequences.
+The Korea Disease Control and Prevention Agency (KDCA) said the highly infectious Omicron variant was driving the record wave of infections and while a public survey revealed many expected to catch the virus, few feared serious health consequences.

 Daily infections are far higher than health authorities had predicted.
 On Wednesday the government said it expected the wave to top out with daily cases in the mid-400,000.
 Less than a month ago it had predicted the peak of the wave would come in mid-March at 140,000-270,000 daily cases.